danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 outcome;
 3. To assess the potential clinical utility of a risk prediction model with time-to-event outcome;

+When a risk prediction model has been developed and published in the literature, individual data that was used during model development are not always available.
+In this document, we assume the scenario that a risk prediction model was already developed and is available in the literature.
+We assume that the author(s) developed a risk prediction model using a Cox proportional hazard regression and provided the model equation in terms of coefficients and the baseline survival at a fixed time horizon *t* (e.g. five years).

 ### Set up - load packages and import data